 Z

-- 1099 Form: The form used to report income other than wages, salaries, and tips to the IRS.
+1099 Form: Used to report non-salary income to the IRS.